Case Information Statement

 Part E has two parts, which include marital assets and marital liabilities.
 Assets include any marital assets, such as businesses, real estate, bank accounts, 401 (k)s, or any other asset.
 Liabilities include mortgages, tax liens, credit cards, medical debts, and the like.
 This section is also important because there may be reasons for you to strategically use different valuation dates.
 You must also identify any assets that are not subject to equitable distribution for any reason.

 Finally, Part F allows a spouse to provide the court with information about any other issue or situation that a court needs to know about in relation to these topics.
 If there are separate financial situations which would help the court make a fair decision about spousal support or division of marital bills on a temporary basis, this provides you with the chance to explain it to the judge.

-In any divorce it is important to have an experienced attorney help you understand the necessary procedures and paperwork.
-We have experience in helping clients start their divorce and understand the procedures.
+In any divorce it is important to have an experienced attorney help you understand the necessary procedures and paperwork. in helping clients start their divorce and understand the procedures.
 Call us today at (732) 529-6937 to talk about your case.